cznewt/architect-api/README.rst

 Architect Components
 ====================

-A quick summary of integrations and capabilities of individual modules.
+A quick summary of properties, capabilities and integrations of each component.

 Inventory Component